With a little Googling, just about anything can be found for free or cheap online.

 Those cons are the reason we think SaaS is a better fit for most business owners.

 SaaS stands for Software as a Service.
-SaaS is a type of software for which you pay for a license, often on a monthly or yearly subscription model.
+It is a type of software model where you pay for a license to access it, often on a monthly or yearly subscription model.

-Going with a SaaS PIM solution will allow you to focus resources on your product information, rather than spending a ton of money on an IT team to implement and maintain an open source solution.
+Going with a SaaS PIM solution will allow you to focus resources on your product information, rather than spending a ton of money on an IT team to implement and maintain an open-source solution.
 It means focusing your money on your business needs without the restraints of having to meet the needs of a team of developers.
-Implementation and support for SaaS solutions are usually built into the licensing fee, so you can focus on what you’re good at: Running your business.
+Implementation and support for SaaS solutions are usually built into the licensing fee, so you can focus on what you’re good at: running your ecommerce business.

 - Ongoing maintenance and support: While maintenance and customer support are generally included in the licensing fees for SaaS solutions, if you go open source it’ll all be on you.
 You’ll have to make sure your software stays up-to-date, your infrastructure is properly maintained, and everything is hosted and secure.
 Oh, and if something goes wrong, you’ll have to troubleshoot and fix it yourself.